WICG/Realms-Initialization-Control/README.md

 Because at the end of the day, attempting to protect apps is doomed to fail if attackers can just escape the protected environment and easily find powerful capabilities elsewhere to manipulate against the app.

 Until this is fixed, bringing runtime security for web apps in the browser isn't going to be very effective and therefore the web can benefit a lot from addressing this issue in sake of security.

+## Q&A

+### Isn't this what `X-frames` and `frame-src` are for?

+Not quite.
+While those perform great in preventing certain remote resources from loading into/within `iframe`s, the problem described here is far more complicated because reaching into same origin realms can be done in many other ways that do not fall under `X-frames` and `frame-src` jurisdiction such creating an `about:blank` iframe, opening a new tab using `open` API and more.

 ## Terminology